jaxontige/Data-Analytics-Project-1/README.md

 - Analyze the relationship between home prices, mortgage rates, treasury yield rate, and loan performance.
 - What causational relationships exist between these variables?

+Trends and fluctuations in mortage rates and home prices throughout the years 2006-2011?
+(Dmitriy)

+How have home prices trended in all 50 states?
+(Graciela)

 Mortgage Rates vs. Treasury Yields (Erica)
     Datasets:
       - Federal Housing Finance Agency; Terms on Conventional Single Family Mortgages, Fixed-Rate 30-YEAR And 15-Year Non-Jumbo Loans; 1990-2019